 JANUARY 18, 2015

 Death or Kryptonite?
-From Superman Wiki. have a vinyl record with one of those strategic skips that has it repeating — it drives me nuts — but I still play the record because I love the song so much.
+From Superman Wiki.
+I have a vinyl record with one of those strategic skips that has it repeating — it drives me nuts — but I still play the record because I love the song so much.
 The song is Jimmy Olsen’s Blues by the Spin Doctors.
-It’s a hard rocker about the lament of Superman’s pal who has a crush on Superman’s gal.

 Invest in Innovation Skill Building

 Invest in Your Innovation Capacity.
 In my various consulting engagements I have learned not to take much for granted.
 I thought by this year in history (2016) everyone in the business world would have a clue as to how to do ideation (aka brainstorming) properly.
 Wow, not even close.